jdougan/Enfilades-1984/README.md

 ## General Enfilade Theory
-Adapted from the below sources:

-(The reader should understand that this brief introduction is not the whole of the theory, and is referred to the originators or to Roger Gregory.)
+(The reader should understand that this brief introduction is not the whole of the theory, and is referred to the below listed sources, the originators, or Roger Gregory.)

 An enfilade is a tree structure for managing data.
 The initial Model-T enfilade was one-dimensional, referring to a long continuous row of text characters indexed by integers.

-General Enfilade Theory was discovered and elucidated within the group during this period (though still not published) by Mark Miller and Stuart Greene (now Stuart Grace).
+General Enfilade Theory, after some conjectures by William Barus, was discovered and elucidated within the Xanadu group around 1979 (though still not published) by Mark Miller and Stuart Greene (now Stuart Grace).
 They discovered that enfilades had two basic properties which could be independently tailored to create powerful data structures as needed.

 The two properties were called WIDativity (upwardly-propagating summation properties, such as the WID field of the Model-T enfilade) and DSPativity, which was also present (though implicit and unsuspected) in the Model-T enfilade.